NixOS/nix.dev/source/tutorials/nix-language.md

 A derivation's output path is fully determined by its inputs, which in this case come from *some* version of Nixpkgs.

-This is why we recommend to [avoid search paths](search-path) to ensure predictable outcomes, except in examples intended for illustration only.
+This is why we recommend to [avoid lookup paths](search-path) to ensure predictable outcomes, except in examples intended for illustration only.
 :::

 :::{dropdown} Detailed explanation

-The example imports the Nix expression from the search path `<nixpkgs>`, and applies the resulting function to an empty attribute set `{}`.
+The example imports the Nix expression from the lookup path `<nixpkgs>`, and applies the resulting function to an empty attribute set `{}`.
 Its output is assigned the name `pkgs`.

 Converting the attribute `pkgs.nix` to a string with [string interpolation](string-interpolation) is allowed, as `pkgs.nix` is a derivation.